kashi618/ZenZone/Project WriteUp.md

+## The Report (4)
+- Quality of overall write up and website
+- Evidence of adherence to principles of good UI design
-## Meeting the Brief
+## Meeting the Brief (24)
 - Video of project
 - "What if" questions
 - Brief with descriptions, images, demonstration
 - Instructions for how to use it
+- Basic requirements
+- Advanced requirements
-## Investigation
+## Investigation (10)
-- Evidence of research
-	Research on existing solutions
+- Research on current solutions
-	Inverviews
-	Questionares/survey
-	Potential end user's
+- Conduct research on potential end users
+	Surveys
+	Investigation
-## Plan and Design
+## Plan and Design (15)
 - Flow chart or detailed diagram on how it works
 - Clear description of the design of the project
 - How it will meet the requirements
 - Explain the technologies used (hardware,software)
-## Create
+## Create (25)
 - Overview of the development process
 - Include logs
 	Includes weekly updates